--William Garnet. (Napa: 2006)

 William Garnett's aerial photographs defies the stereotype of aerial photography as purely scientific and free from artistry.
 Garett's work resembles abstract expressionist paintings.
 As landscapes, they do not have the conventional horizon line.
 His images all reveal patterns that are not seen from the ground.
 (Fear: 2006) Garnett became the first aerial photographer to earn the prestigious Guggenheim Award.
 (Napa: 2006)

-Garnett takes aerial photographs that show the beauty of the land when seen from above.His pictures of sand dewns look like abstract pictures, the photos of housing development sights look like patterns
+Garnett takes aerial photographs that show the beauty of the land when seen from above.His pictures of sand dewns look like abstract pictures, the photos of housing development sights look like patterns, everything is flattened out and looks facinating.

 No comments: